What should I do to get a student visa?

 Q: How do I obtain a Social Security Number?

 A: To secure a SSN number you will have to secure an on campus job.
-Once you have secured a job, you will then fill out this form to get a letter from your DSO for a SSN number.
+Once you have secured a job, you will need a letter from your DSO for a SSN number.
 You will then bring the letter and your hiring letter to the Social Security Administration office to secure a number.

 What is the minimum TOEFL score required for admission?